Shifting to a Modern Enterprise Content Management System

 8) Migration with Intalio…

 Intalio has built a very good reputation over its 25 years’ experience in the field with user experience at the center of all implementations.
 Migrating to an Intalio ECM Solution will provide many competitive advantages that would make you wish you migrated a long time ago.
 All our clients have the same solution version customized to fit their individual business needs.
-Our worldwide proven enterprise content management solutions are well in sync with the latest technologies in the field of ECM.
+Our worldwide proven enterprise content services platform is well in sync with the latest technologies in the field of ECM.
 With an average of two months implementation time frame, your organization can get a modern browser-based interface, with improved performance and user experience.
 Intalio has offices all over the MENA region to offer customers a direct level of support sparing them the hassle of dealing with resellers who tend to make the experience unpleasant.

 But wait, there is a simpler way!
 With Intalio, you don’t have to migrate, you can simply archive your legacy!

 With Intalio, setting a data migration strategy is facilitated.
 A simpler approach to data migration is data archiving.
 Instead of migrating older unused data you can instead archive it so that it is kept and referenced in the current system.
 This is suitable in cases where older data is important to the organization and may be needed for future reference, or data that needs to be retained for regulatory compliance.
 Archiving data is simply a win-win scenario using a pre-determined set of business requirements to move data and or documents from legacy systems to a cheaper, secure and accessible storage.
 This journey is very successful and very simplified.
 Think of It as three main stages.
 1) Capture data using our standard connectors and upcoming ones, 2) manage data whether by classifying it, applying retention rules and destroying it based on pre-defined workflows 3) finally store records while making them available across all search points within the organization for descriptive and predictive analytics.

 Help your organization today by getting in touch with our experts.